 - Sustained competence under stress and recovery from trauma

 Definitions of resilience may vary but the most important conceptual element is that resilience is best understood as a dynamic process that evolves over time.
-This suggests that rather than being a static, individual characteristic, resilience can be “cultivated” given sufficient awareness, motivation and access to protective factors.
-That is, resilience is the result of individuals being able to interact with their environments—which includes other people—in a way that promotes well-being or protects them against the influence of risk factors.
-These processes can be individual coping strategies, or may be associated with good families, schools, communities and social policies that make resilience more likely to occur.
+This suggests that rather than being a static, individual characteristic, resilience is a process that can be “cultivated” given sufficient awareness, motivation and access to protective factors.
+That is, resilience is the result of individuals being able to interact with supportive environments—which includes other people, systems and policies—in a way that promotes well-being or protects them against the influence of risk factors.
+These processes can include individual coping strategies but are also associated with supportive families, schools, communities and culturally relevant practices and policies that make resilience more likely to occur.
 Beyond resilience of an individual, the concept of resilience has also be applied to communities, businesses, organizations and governments.
 Masten (2016) defined resilience "as the capacity of a system for successful adaptation to disturbances that threaten system function, viability or development" (p.297).

 What Are Types of Adversity or Risk?

 If we focus in on the psychological resilience of children, for example, what types of disturbances threaten their development?
 Children around the globe are faced with trying to survive through wars and acts of genocide, like those seen in Rwanda, Sierra Leone, Sudan, Syria, Ivory Coast, and Iraq.
-Faced with faced with adverse situations; around lack of access to education, these children have had to deal with the death of their parents or other important family members and friends.
+Some of these children have had to deal with the death of their parents or other important family members and friends.
 Some children are orphaned due to HIV/AIDs.
 Furthermore, some children are also affected by a lack of education, as is evident in places like India, Uganda, and Cambodia.

 Closer to home, we have children who grow up in an environment where they experience physical or emotional neglect and abuse.
 Some witness domestic violence and have parents who suffer from psychiatric disorders or drug abuse.
 Others experience their families breaking up and others must cope with high levels of poverty.